htarrega/CHIP-8-emulator/README.md

 - 🚀 Full implementation of the CHIP-8 instruction set.
 - 🛠️ Modular design for easy maintenance and extension.
-- 🐛 Debug and 🚀 Release build configurations.

 ## 📋 Prerequisites